 - Health and Fitness Classes

-- Craft and Cooking Classes

-- Children's Classes

 - Hunter Safety Classes

 - Private Guitar Lessons

+- Summer Camps for Children

 NFCC is also a Community Training Center offering American Heart Association CPR courses on an asneeded basis.

 Most classes are held on the NFCC campus in Madison, Florida.
 Students must pre-register and pay for all classes at least one week prior to the start date of each class.
 Call (850) 973-9481 for details.